imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 2. Is the method of measurement adequate?
 3. What is the gas cost estimation for every OPCODE analyzed?
 4. What is the quality of the particular gas cost estimation?
-5. What are the differences of gas cost estimations for various implementations, and how these might be addressed?
+5. What are the differences in gas cost estimates for various implementations, and how these might be addressed?

 #### Implementation-relative measurements